iAmKankan/Neural-Network/Attention-Mechanisms/transformer/BERT.md

 ### <ins><i>2.
 Next sentence prediction (NSP)</i></ins>
-The model is trained to predict whether two sentences are consecutive or not.
-For example, it should predict that “The dog sleeps” and “It snores loudly” are consecutive sentences, while “The dog sleeps” and “The Earth orbits the Sun” are not consecutive.
-This is a challenging task, and it significantly improves the performance of the model when it is fine-tuned on tasks such as question answering or entailment.
+* The model is trained to predict whether two sentences are consecutive or not.
+* For example, it should predict that “**The dog sleeps**” and “**It snores loudly**” are consecutive sentences, while “**The dog sleeps**” and “**The Earth orbits the Sun**” are not consecutive.
+* This is a challenging task, and it significantly improves the performance of the model when it is fine-tuned on tasks such as question answering or entailment.